openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.experimental.constrained.fma``' intrinsic returns the result of a fused-multiply-add operation on its operands.
+The '``llvm.experimental.constrained.fma``' intrinsic returns the result of a fused-multiply-add operation on its arguments.

 Arguments:
 """"""""""